marekhudyma/marekhudyma.github.io/_posts/2021-08-01-semi-auto-generated-page.md

 </figure>

 ## Manual configuration
-The big elephant in the room are the manual interventions taken by humans.
+The big elephant in the room is the manual interventions taken by humans.
 The webpage is in a state for which I do not fully trust software decisions.
 Webpage crawling is implemented in a pretty simple way.
 I just search for some keywords with the version.
-From this experience I realized that webpages, and the format of content change pretty often.
+From this experience, I realized that web pages and the format of content change pretty often.
 I decided that for this stage I will notify myself when the webpage changes.
 I performed a manual configuration change of the page, so it can be regenerated.
 It doesn't take much time.
-Maybe in the future the algorithm will be good enough to trust it.
+Maybe in the future, the algorithm will be good enough to trust it.

 # Generation of a static webpage
 To generate static pages, I used an extremely easy method.
-Inside a test I put a code that generates a static webpage.
+Inside a test, I put a code that generates a static webpage.
 Java code generates the webpage with [Thymeleaf](https://www.thymeleaf.org/) templating system.

 I will show only a small example of the HTML page with templates: